Behavioral Consequences of Sexual Orientation Disclosure in a Large-Scale Digital Environment: Introduction

 We make several contributions to this literature.
-First, our use of data from an online video game allows us to overcome the endogeneity issues of previous studies and to identify preferences toward LGB status.
+First, our use of data from an online video game allows us to overcome the endogeneity issues of previous studies and to identify behavioral responses to sexual minority disclosure.
 Second, to the best of our knowledge, our study is the first to investigate the immediate reactions to coming out.
-Due to the substantial anecdotal and scientific evidence that individuals often hide their sexual orientation status \parencite[see, e.g.,][]{badgett2020economic} and the prevalent evidence of the associated costs \parencite{meyer2003prejudice, pachankis2020sexual}, several studies have explicitly focused on investigating the determinants and incentives of coming-out decisions. \textcite{seror2021legalized} investigate the impact of same-sex marriage legalization on coming-out decisions using a revealed preference mechanism inferred from data on Catholic priests' vow of celibacy, finding reduced demand for priestly studies after the adoption of same-sex legalization. \textcite{gromadzki2022iamlgbt} explore spillover effects of coming-out decisions using Twitter data, discovering positive externalities, as exposure to peers coming out is associated with a higher probability of individuals coming out themselves. \textcite{aksoy2023sexual} conduct a lab experiment demonstrating that individuals strategically hide their sexual orientation in anticipation of discrimination in prosocial behavior, a result consistent with that of \textcite{kudashvili2022minorities}.
-Our study complements these studies by focusing on responses to revealing sexual minority status, potentially providing a rationale for the observed underrepresentation of individuals with sexual minority status in many areas.
+Due to the substantial anecdotal and scientific evidence that individuals often conceal their sexual orientation status \parencite[see, e.g.,][]{badgett2020economic} and the prevalent evidence of the associated costs \parencite{meyer2003prejudice, pachankis2020sexual}, several studies have explicitly focused on investigating the determinants and incentives of coming-out decisions.\footnote{\ \textcite{seror2021legalized} investigate the impact of same-sex marriage legalization on coming-out decisions using a revealed preference mechanism inferred from data on Catholic priests' vow of celibacy. \textcite{grodmadzki2026} explore spillover effects of coming-out decisions using Twitter data, discovering positive externalities, as exposure to peers coming out is associated with a higher probability of individuals coming out themselves. \textcite{aksoy2023sexual} conduct a lab experiment demonstrating that individuals strategically hide their sexual orientation in anticipation of discrimination in prosocial behavior, a result consistent with that of \textcite{kudashvili2022minorities}.} Our paper complements these studies by focusing on behavioral responses to sexual minority disclosure, thereby shedding light on how disclosure may affect subsequent social and economic interactions.